-A rightly celebrated finding, often taken to show that blindsight is not simply degraded conscious vision (e.g., Lamme, 2001: 211; Weiskrantz, 2009a: 57-8; Heeks & Azzopardi, 2015; LeDoux et al., 2020) comes from psychophysical work by Azzopardi and Cowey (1997, 1998; replicated in macaques by Yoshida & Isa, 2015).
-According to the standard gloss on their results, Azzopardi and Cowey show that 2ifc sensitivity in blindsight exceeds yn detection sensitivity (even once necessary mathematical corrections have been applied).14 This would mean that blindsight cannot simply be explained in terms of qualitatively degraded conscious vision unreported due to conservative response criteria.
+A rightly celebrated finding, often taken to show that blindsight is not simply degraded conscious vision (e.g., Heeks & Azzopardi, 2015; Lamme, 2001, p.
+211; LeDoux et al., 2020; Weiskrantz, 2009a, pp. 57-58) comes from psychophysical work by Azzopardi and Cowey (1997, 1998; replicated in macaques by Yoshida & Isa, 2015).
+According to the standard gloss on their results, Azzopardi and Cowey show that 2ifc sensitivity in blindsight exceeds yn detection sensitivity (even once necessary mathematical corrections have been applied).
+This would mean that blindsight cannot simply be explained in terms of qualitatively degraded conscious vision unreported due to conservative response criteria.
 Instead, it would seem to suggest that signal is available for 2ifc responding in blindsight which is unavailable to yn detection.
-This appears strongly consistent with a picture on which unconscious information is available to guide certain kinds of 'forced' responses in blindsight, despite being unavailable for conscious detection (Weiskrantz, 2009a: 58; Lau, 2008: 250).
-The finding so-interpreted, further underscores the centrality of blindsight in consciousness research since this dissociation is not found in neurotypical observers (Heeks & Azzopardi, 2015; Balsdon & Azzopardi, 2015).
+This appears strongly consistent with a picture on which unconscious information is available to guide certain kinds of "forced" responses in blind-sight, despite being unavailable for conscious detection (Lau, 2008, p.
+250; Weiskrantz, 2009a, p.
+58).
+The finding so-interpreted, further underscores the centrality of blindsight in consciousness research since this dissociation is not found in neurotypical observers (Balsdon & Azzopardi, 2015; Heeks & Azzopardi, 2015; though again see Footnote 14).